Milena Warthon: Early life

-Warthon was born in Lima, Peru on 21 March 2000, to an Ancashina mother and Apurimeño father.
+Warthon was born in Lima, Peru, on 21 March 2000, to an Ancashina mother and Apurimeño father.
 She was raised in Lima and grew up listening to huayno music because her parents are from the countryside; she identifies as an Andean woman.
 She has cited her maternal grandmother, who was an amateur singer, as inspiration for her early career.
 At age eight, Warthon performed "What I've Been Looking For" from High School Musical at her school; she says she gained confidence in her abilities after this performance.
 At age 13, she began taking singing classes.
-At age 15, completed school and enrolled at the University of Lima to study music, but she later changed her course of study to communication.
+At age 15, she completed school and enrolled at the University of Lima to study music, but she later changed her course of study to communication.

 Career

+2019–2020: Beginnings

 After being inspired by one of her classmates, Warthon's parents helped connect her with a producer and vocal coach and she began posting covers.
 In February 2018, Warthon released her first cover: "Tú y yo" by Gian Marco.
-In June 2018, she performed reggae–huayno fusion songs on the music competition series Los Cuatro Finalistas.
+In June 2018, she performed reggae–huayno fusion songs on the music competition series Los Cuatro Finalistas; she received positive comments but did not reach the final.
 In July 2018, she uploaded a remix of her "Tú y yo" cover with Max Castro.

+Throughout the following year, Warthon released several singles, including covers and original songs.
+Some of these singles were "Poco a poco", "Ésta soy yo", "Me niego".
+In December 2019, she released her first EP "Déjame contarte".
 In July 2020, Warthon started posting videos on TikTok, and by the end of the year, she had accrued about 100,000 followers.

+2021–2023: La Voz Perú, Viña del Mar, and Pop Andino

 In February 2021, Warthon released a single, "Agua de Mar".
-The song reached #1 on Spotify's "Viral 50 - Peru" playlist.
+The song reached #1 on Spotify's "Viral 50 – Peru" playlist.
 Also in 2021, she appeared on the music competition series La Voz Perú.
 On 28 July 2021, Warthon released "Mashup Peruano", a mashup of five Peruvian songs, in celebration of 200 years of Peruvian independence.

 On 6 May 2022, Warthon released the single "Warmisitay", with a music video filmed in Yungay, Ancash.
 The song's title comes from a fusion of Quechua and Spanish and roughly translates to "(my) little young woman".
 She wrote the song as an homage to her grandmother.
-In February 2023, Warthon won the gaviota de plata ("silver seagull") at the Viña del Mar International Song Festival for her performance of "Warmisitay" in the folk competition.
+In February 2023, Warthon won the "gaviota de plata" ("silver seagull") at the Viña del Mar International Song Festival for her performance of "Warmisitay" in the folk competition.

+In 2023, Warthon released her debut album, Pop Andino.
+To celebrate the album's release, she organized a premiere with a red carpet attended by local celebrities and influencers.
+The album consists of 15 songs in which Warthon narrates her childhood, dreams, fears, and family roots.
+It features her grandmother, Teresita, as a narrator.
+The album includes collaborations with artists Eva Ayllón, Renata Flores, Amanda Portales, and the Bolivian group Chila Jatun.